darkknight107/csv-to-database/README.md

 # csv-to-database
-An attempt to map csv with database.
+A hacky way to map csv with any database table and insert values to the table.